 The seven chakras are the points at which matter and consciousness meet and interact like this.
 These invisible swirling wheels of energy are what keep us healthy, aware, confident, wise, and alive.
 However the world unfolds around us, active and balanced chakras help us to move toward happiness and light – but when blocked or out of balance, our chakras simply cannot help us move in the right direction.

-If you want to make sure your natural energy and intuition are taking you on the best path through life, you should work on activating and balancing these energies.
+If you want to make sure your natural energy alignment are taking you on the best path through life, you should work on activating and balancing these energies.
 There are a number of ways to make this happen – but since meditation is such a powerful method, I’ve dedicated this whole page to exploring it.

-Meditations for Balances your Chakras
+Meditations that Balances your Chakras

 So often in life, we find ourselves on ‘auto-pilot’ – and days feel like they blend into one.
 Before we know it, we’re a week, a month, or a year older – without having worked on making sure we’re happy or healthy.
 Mindfulness and meditation are such powerful tools for understanding, activating, and balancing your chakras – because, even for a short time, they take us away from this relentless cycle.